younesaassila/ttv-lol-pro/PRIVACY.md

 # Privacy policy

-TTV LOL PRO proxies Twitch requests via standard HTTP proxies.
-As a result of the secure HTTPS connection between you and Twitch, the traffic cannot be read or intercepted by proxies during transmission.
-However, please note that the domain name of the Twitch website being accessed may be visible to the proxies involved in the process.
+## Proxy Services & Data Security

+TTV LOL PRO routes certain Twitch requests through proxy servers using industry-standard protocols[^1].
+Due to HTTPS encryption, the actual content of these requests remains unreadable and unmodifiable by the proxies.
+However, the proxies can still see the domain names associated with the requests.

+## Default Proxy Logging

-TTV LOL PRO includes default proxies to proxy Twitch requests through several ad-free countries.
-We want to ensure transparency by informing you that these default proxies may keep a log of IP addresses for a limited period, typically for the last 24 hours.
-This logging practice is in place to prevent abuse and maintain the integrity of the proxy service.
-It's important to note that the default proxies do not share this logged data with any third parties, further prioritizing the privacy and security of our users.
+TTV LOL PRO includes default proxies that redirect Twitch traffic through ad-free regions.
+To prevent abuse and ensure service quality, these proxies may temporarily log IP addresses for up to 24 hours.
+These logs are strictly for security and operational purposes and are never sold or shared with third parties.

-While we strive to provide a secure and reliable add-on, we cannot control or monitor the actions of user-provided HTTP proxies.
-Each proxy may have its own policies and practices regarding data collection, storage, and usage.
-Therefore, we recommend reviewing the privacy policies or terms of service of these proxies to understand how they handle your information.
+## Third-Party Proxy Use

+Users who opt to use third-party proxies should be aware that these services operate under their own privacy policies, independent of TTV LOL PRO.
+Since TTV LOL PRO does not control these external providers, users are encouraged to review their policies before use.

+## Local Ad-Bypass Logging

-By default, the Firefox extension logs any ads that manage to bypass the ad-blocker.
-This log is stored locally and can be cleared or disabled in the Firefox extension options.
-You have control over the log and can choose to send it to us for analysis or keep it private.
-We do not collect personally identifiable information through the log.
-Additionally, it's important to note that log entries are automatically cleared after 7 days to ensure data freshness and minimize storage.
+TTV LOL PRO logs instances where ads bypass the ad-blocking mechanism.
+These logs are stored locally on the user's device and can be viewed, disabled, or cleared through the extension’s settings.
+Users may choose to send these logs for analysis, with no personally identifiable information collected.
+To minimize storage, log entries are automatically deleted after seven days.

+[^1]: HTTP, HTTPS, SOCKS4, and SOCKS5